-After confirming our matched samples were baseline equivalent at each grade, we estimated the impact of i-Ready Instruction on student achievement using the analytic model described above with spring 2019 i-Ready Diagnostic scores as the outcome.
+After confirming our matched samples were baseline equivalent at each grade, we estimated the impact of i-Ready Instruction on student achievement using the analytic model described above, with spring 2019 i-Ready Diagnostic scores as the outcome.
 Analyses were conducted separately for each grade.
 This section describes the results of the analysis.
 Full information on the model results, including student- and school-level covariate parameters, are presented in Appendix B.

-In addition to estimating the impact of i-Ready Instruction, we also examined three model assumptions associated with two-level HLM-residual normality, independence, and homoscedasticity-using the MIXED\DX macro in SAS (Bell, Smiley, Ene, & Blue, 2014).
+In addition to estimating the impact of i-Ready Instruction, we also examined three model assumptions associated with two-level HLM-residual normality, independence, and homoscedasticity-using the MIXED_DX macro in SAS (Bell, Smiley, Ene, & Blue, 2014).
 No major violations were found.
 Additional details regarding the assumption checks are available in Appendix C.

 Table 2 contains the impact model results by grade for reading spring i-Ready Diagnostic scores.
 For all grade levels, the adjusted mean differences were positive, indicating the i-Ready Instruction group earned higher scores than the matched comparison group.
-All mean differences were statistically significant ( $\alpha = .05$ ) with Hedge's g effect sizes ranging from 0.04 to 0.20.
+All mean differences were statistically significant ($\alpha = .05$) with Hedge's g effect sizes ranging from 0.05 to 0.09.
 These effect sizes are promising for an education intervention.
-Lipsey et al. (2012) suggested an effect size of 0.25 is large for an education intervention, and those of 0.15 or higher could be considered modest.
-Thus, the effect for Kindergarten would be considered modest by this standard.
-Kraft (2019) notes traditional guidelines, including those reported by Lipsey, are often too rigid for the realities of education interventions He specifies effect size ranges of 0.03-0.17 are typical of education interventions and that these often represent a meaningful effect.
+Though traditional guidance has suggested these effect sizes are small (Lipsey et al. 2012), recent research by Kraft (2019) notes traditional guidelines, including those reported by Lipsey, are often too rigid for the realities of education interventions.
+He specifies effect size ranges of 0.03-0.17 as typical of education interventions and that these often represent a meaningful effect.
 He suggests effect sizes should be considered in conjunction with all aspects of an intervention, including the magnitude of the treatment contrast and costs.

 Table 2 also provides the intra-class correlations (ICCs) by grade.
 The ICCs measure the proportion of the variance between schools-that is, how much of the variance in reading i-Ready Diagnostic scores can be explained by school-level differences.
-The ICCs range from 0.18 (grade 5) to 0.24 (Kindergarten).
-This suggests the majority of variance is due to factors other than school-level differences; however, we prefer ICCs to be below .20, and this was not the case for four of the six grades examined.
-The slightly elevated ICCs may be impacted by the variation in implementation methods and our decision to model implementation at the student level.
+The ICCs range from 0.26 (grade 6) to 0.30 (grade 7).
+This suggests the majority of variance is due to factors other than school-level differences; however, we prefer ICCs to be below 0.20.
+The elevated ICCs may be impacted by the variation in implementation methods and our decision to model implementation at the student level.
 This finding will assist in future efforts for identifying the most appropriate unit of assignment to account for these variations.